-If a humidifier is installed on the furnace system, turn it off when you use the air conditioning; otherwise, the additional moisture can cause a freeze-up of the cooling system.
+If you have a humidifier being used in your home, turn it off when you use the air conditioning; otherwise, the additional moisture can cause a freeze-up of the cooling system.

 Homeowner General Maintenance

 The following suggestions are intended to assist you in getting the maximum usage and enjoyment from your heating and air conditioning system.
 We recommend that air filters be changed every thirty (30) days or as needed.
 In areas with heavy dust, more frequent changes may be in order.
 Fresh filters can significantly reduce operating costs and will prolong the life of your system.
 You must place all panels back securely in their place or the system will not operate properly or not at all.